silnrsi/font-awami/documentation/source/features.md

 *This is not technically a feature, but we find it useful to demonstrate the use of these characters.*

+These Arabic characters are intended to enclose or hold one or more digits.

 Firefox allows you to use U+06DD followed by the digits and proper rendering occurs.
 However, surrounding the sequence with U+202D and U+202C seems to give the most reliable results in different browsers, and so this font requires those characters in order to display properly.

+Specific technical details of how to use them are discussed in the [Arabic fonts FAQ -- Subtending marks](https://software.sil.org/arabicfonts/support/faq#Ayah).

 Character | Sample
 ------------- | ---------------: